 Tulagi Island was previously the nations capital during colonial rule up until Japanese forces invaded in 1942.
 The Japanese occupied the Solomons until mid 1943 when the US and Allied forces invaded and ended the Japanese occupation.

-Raiders Hotel & Dive is named as such to recognise and commemorate the USMC 1st Division Raiders Battalion.
+Raiders Hotel & Dive is named as such to recognise and commemorate the USMC 1st Marine Raiders Battalion.

 Also based in Tulagi at this time was the USN PT boats, notably, the famed PT-109 under the command of J.F.
 Kennedy who later became shipwrecked whilst on patrol in the Western part of the country.
 After his rescue he returned to the US and took his place in the Oval Office as president of the United States.

 Raiders Hotel & Dive caters mainly to recreational divers and dive groups who are attracted by the opportunity to dive multiple WW2 aircraft & ship wrecks.
 Additionally they have easy access to number of pristine reefs and wall dives with an abundant selection of corals, reef fish and pelagic species.
 For the non-diver there are options to snorkel, hike, kayak, bird-watch, go fishing, village visits or take a guided tour around the WW2 sites which still remain and more.